 - a.
-Assigned DBE Contract Goal: The percentage shown on the cover of the Highway Work Proposal that represents the feasible level of DBE participation for each contract.
-The goal is calculated using the Engineer's Estimate and DBE Interest Report.
-Goal assignment includes review of FHWA funds, analyzes bid items for subcontract opportunity and compatibility with DBE certified firm work codes.
+Assigned DBE Contract Goal: The percentage shown on the cover of the Airport (or as modified by addendum) Work Proposal that represents the feasible level of DBE participation for each contract.
+The goal is calculated using the Engineer's Estimate and associated work with subcontract opportunities.
+Goal assignment includes review of FAA federal funds, analyzes bid items for subcontract opportunity and compatibility with DBE certified firm work codes.
 Additional factors considered include proximity, proportion, and regulations. - b.
 Bid Shopping: In construction law, bid shopping is the practice of divulging a subcontractor's bid to another prospective contractor(s) before or after the award of a contract to secure a lower bid. - c.
-DBE: Disadvantaged Business Enterprise A for-profit small business concern where socially and economically disadvantaged individuals own at least a 51% interest and control management and daily business operations. - d.
-DBE Commitment: The DBE Commitment is identified in the Commitment to Subcontract to DBE (Form DT1506) and is expressed as the amount of DBE participation the prime contractor has secured.
-The DT1506, a contract document completed by the bidder, is required to be considered a responsive bidder on an FHWA-funded contract that has an assigned DBE goal.
-The prime contractor will have the option to submit the DT1506 digitally, as an entry with the bid in Bid Express, or as an attachment to the bid. - e.
+DBE: Disadvantaged Business Enterprise- for-profit small business concern where socially and economically disadvantaged individuals own at least a 51% interest and control management and daily business operations. - d.
+DBE Commitment: The DBE Commitment is identified in the Commitment to Subcontract to DBE (Form 550bdev) and is expressed as the amount of DBE participation the prime contractor has secured.
+The 550bdev, a contract document completed by the bidder, is required to be considered a responsive bidder on a FAA-funded contract that has an assigned DBE goal. - e.
 DBE Utilization: The actual participation of a DBE subcontractor on a project.
-WisDOT verifies DBE utilization through review of the DBE Commitment, payments to subcontractors, and contract documentation.
-The Prime Contractor receives DBE credit for payments made to the DBE firms performing the work listed on the approved DBE Commitment, and those submitted after approved commitment with Attachment A. - f.
+WisDOT verifies DBE utilization through review of Form 550bdev, payments to subcontractors, and contract documentation.
+The Prime Contractor receives DBE credit for payments made to the DBE firms performing the work listed on the approved Form 550bdev, and those submitted after approved commitment with Attachment A. - f.
 Good Faith Effort: Legal term describing a diligent and honest effort taken by a reasonable person under the same set of facts or circumstances.
 For DBE subcontracting, the bidder must show that it took all necessary and reasonable steps to achieve the assigned DBE goal by the scope, intensity, and appropriateness of effort that could reasonably be expected for a contractor to obtain sufficient DBE participation. - g.
-Manufacturer: A firm that operates or maintains a factory or establishment that produces, on the premises, the materials, supplies, articles, or equipment required under the contract.
+Manufacturer: A firm that operates or maintains a factory or establishment that produces, on the premises, the materials, supplies, articles, or equipment required under the contract. - h.

-- h.
 Reasonable Price: Contractors are expected to assess reasonable price by analyzing the contract scope for DBE subcontract feasibility and comparing common line items in DBE and non-DBE subcontract quotes for the same work.
 Per federal regulation, reasonable price is not necessarily the lowest price. - i.
 Supplier: A firm that owns, operates, or maintains a store, warehouse, or other establishment in which the materials, supplies, articles, or equipment required under the contract are bought, kept in stock, and regularly sold or leased to the public. - j.
 Tied quote: Subcontractor quote that groups multiple bid/line items at a bundled/package price with a notation that the items within the quote will not be separated.